chhsinnovation/openopps-help/what-is-new/index.md

 ### Enhancements

-* Made major enhancements to the People search, including:
 Made major enhancements to the People search including:
   * Improved People search performance and relevance.
   * Added the ability to search for people by skills (using the skills saved in their profile).